DHARSHINI248CSE/sample1/README.md

 # sample1
-this is the first sample repo
+This is the first sample repo